CartoDB/carto-selfhosted-helm/customizations/README.md

   ```
 - Note: `externalDatabase.user` and `externalDatabase.databse` inside the Postgres instance are going to be created automatically during the installation process, they do not need to be pre-created.

-- Note: In case you using an Azure Postgresql as an external database you should add two additional parameters to `externalDatabase` block
+- Note: In case you're using an Azure Postgresql as an external database you should add two additional parameters to the `externalDatabase` block
   - `internalUser`: it's the same as `user` but without the `@database-name` prefix required to connect to Azure Postgresql
   - `internalAdminUser`: it's the same as `adminUser` but without the `@database-name` prefix required to connect to Azure Postgresql